 You see, when I say I fell victim to this petition system, I mean it.
 As an avid supporter of weed legalisation, I was ecstatic at how many signatures a petition for that very topic received.
 I even had the page constantly open on Google on my phone and I checked that page more regularly than anything else in my life.
 By the time I signed it, there were already over 100,000 signatures and it didn’t take long for than number to double.

 Each time I checked, I would look first at how many signatures we were up to, then down at whether the government had A) Responded and B) Set a debate date.
-I can’t remember exactly how much time passed before the government issued a response, I do remember that I had already sent the petition link to everyone who knew I smoked weed (you can’t really send a link such as that while still acting as if weed is worse the meth) and most of them were as excited as I was.
+I can’t remember exactly how much time passed before the government issued a response.
+I do remember that I had already sent the petition link to everyone who knew I smoked weed and most of them were as excited as I was.

 “The latest evidence from the independent Advisory Council on the Misuse of Drugs is that the use of cannabis is a significant public health issue (‘Cannabis Classification and Public Health’, 2008).